 Get in touch first

 Patients are being asked not attend their surgery unless they have an appointment.
-Instead, they should contact the practice by phone or online through their GP practice’s website or using an app like the NHS App.
+Instead, they should contact the practice online through their GP practice’s website, using an app like the NHS App or by phone.
 Reducing the number of people who visit their GP practice helps to protect patients and staff from the risk of infection.

 To avoid having to wait on the phone, patients are also encouraged to use online services or the NHS App to order repeat prescriptions or access their medical record.
 This can be done at any time of the day or night, even when the practice is closed.